Zachari-Blinn/PDF-Report-Generator/README.md

 ## Description

-pdf-test is a clean formatted integration of the google puppeteer addon
+pdf-test is a clean formatted integration of the google puppeteer addon for generate pdf report

 ## Prerequisite and install